fionnydarmawan/cse15l-lab-reports/LabReport1.md

 ![Image](las-a.png)

 `ls <directory>`

 ![Image](ls <directory>.png)
 (This command lists all the files in the specified directory (in this case Desktop).
-However my terminal in this case does not have access to my Desktop.)
+However my terminal in this case does not have access to my Desktop.
+This explains the screenshot above in which the ouput says "no such file or directory".)

 `cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/`